 Recent developments in cheap-talk games have also explored the optimal information design by the sender.
 This literature assumes that an uninformed sender commits to an experiment, and sends an unverifiable message about the experimental outcome.
-In a uniform-quadratic setting with constant bias $\kappa_0$ \citep{Ivanov2010,Lou2023,Kreutzkamp2023}, the sender's problem can be transformed into a problem similar to ours, with an additional set of truth-telling constraints that require the distance between every two adjacent messages to be at least $2\kappa_0$, and with the number of messages $N$ being endogenously determined through this constraint.
-As elaborated in \cite{Lou2023} and \cite{Kreutzkamp2023}, this additional constraint makes bi-pooling a possible candidate solution despite the quadratic value function.
+When the loss function is quadratic with $\kappa_1=1$, the sender's problem can be transformed into a problem similar to ours, with an additional set of truth-telling constraints that require the distance between every two adjacent messages to be at least $2\kappa_0$, and with the number of messages $N$ being endogenously determined through this constraint.
+As elaborated in \cite{KreutzkampLou2024}, this additional constraint makes bi-pooling a possible candidate solution despite the quadratic value function.
 In our model, $N$ is exogenously fixed and there are no truth-telling constraints.
-Hence, even with the same payoff structures, the optimal experiment has an interval-partitional structure.
+Hence, even with the same payoff structures, the optimal experiment in our setup has an interval-partitional structure.